CLARIAH/grlc/README.md

  - [As a python library](#Grlc-library)

 #### Standalone server
-Grlc includes a command line tool which you can use to start your own grlc server:
+grlc includes a command line tool which you can use to start your own grlc server:
 ```bash
 grlc-server
 ```